IBC Vehicles Logo

 IBC Vehicles: Brand overview

 In 1986, IBC Vehicles became a joint venture between General Motors and Nissan to produce light commercial vehicles in the UK.
 This involved setting up a manufacturing facility in Luton where vans and trucks were assembled.
-These vehicles were sold under various brand names, including Vauxhall, Opel, Nissan, and Renault.
+These vehicles were sold under various brands, including Vauxhall, Opel, Nissan, and Renault.

-This changed in 1991 when Nissan withdrew from the joint venture, selling its share to General Motors.
+This changed in 1991 when Nissan withdrew from the joint venture and sold its share to General Motors.
 From then on, IBC Vehicles became a subsidiary of General Motors’ European division.
 Over the following years, the Luton plant produced a range of commercial vans, notable among them the Opel Vivaro, Renault Trafic, and Vauxhall Vivaro.

 In 2017, there was another change of ownership.
-General Motors transferred its Opel/Vauxhall brand and Luton plant to the PSA Group.
-As a result, IBC Vehicles became part of the PSA corporate umbrella.
+General Motors transferred its Opel/Vauxhall brand and Luton plant to the PSA Group, and IBC Vehicles became part of the PSA corporate umbrella.
 Under the new management, the Luton plant retained its specialization in van production, expanding the range with models such as the Vauxhall Vivaro, Peugeot Expert, and Citroen Dispatch.

 The last major transition occurred in 2021 when PSA Group merged with Fiat Chrysler Automobiles, resulting in a new company known as Stellantis.
 Accordingly, IBC Vehicles became a fully integrated part of Stellantis.
 The Luton plant assembles light commercial vans, predominantly for the UK market, under the various Stellantis brands.
 The facility employs around 1,100 people, highlighting its sustained importance in the automotive sector.